kshaffer/musicianship-curriculum/musi198-syllabus.md

 * Regularly read and comment on classmates' blogs.
 * Regularly respond to comments left on blog.
 * Occasionally revise a writing based on comments received (at least three times per semester).
+* Maintain a public Twitter account, link to blog posts with course hashtag, and follow classmates (in all sections).

 ### Software and technology ###